 Students who have graduated from High Schools within the UAE

 UAE High School certificates are attested by the Ministry of Education in the UAE.
-Students may also be asked to obtain equalization from the UAE Ministry of Education.
+In addition to obtain Equivalency Certificate from Ministry of Education in the UAE.

 Students who have graduated from High Schools outside the UAE